dschmaryl/i3-layout-scripts/README.md

 # i3 Layout Save/Open

 These scripts can be used to save a layout or open a saved layout in i3.
+Note: the perl-anyevent-i3 package needs to be installed.
 To save a workspace layout, use as follows:

 $ python3 save.py WORKSPACE_NUMBER LAYOUT_NAME